Psychological Service Unit

-The Psychological Services Unit (PSU) was incepted in 2013 to help clients with psychological health problems and behavioural problems to manage life stressors.
-The unit uses a holistic approach to empower individuals to help address immediate concerns, build strengths and prepare them to overcome future challenges.
+The Psychological Service Unit (PSU) was incepted in 2013 to help clients with psychological health and behavioural challenges to manage life stressors.
+The unit employs a holistic approach in empowering individuals to address their immediate concerns, build strengths and prepare them in overcoming future challenges.

 - Mood disorders

-CHAMP (Children Holistic Anger Management Programme) is a therapeutic group work that aims to address children’s aggressive behaviour by helping them to gain a better understanding of their aggression and their motivation to aggress.
-Depending on the client’s setting, this programme could be used as a preventive approach or as part of an intervention approach.
-This programme uses two main modality – cognitive therapy and mindfulness.
-Hence, a significant portion of the programme focuses on teaching children to identify and challenge their unhelpful thoughts and distorted perceptions of events, while helping children become more aware of their warning signs and angry feelings.
+CHAMP (Children Holistic Anger Management Programme) is a therapeutic group programme that aims to address children’s aggressive behaviour by helping them to gain a better understanding of their anger and aggression.
+This programme can be either preventive or remedial in nature, depending on setting.
+It is also theoretically based on modalities of cognitive therapy and mindfulness; a significant portion of the programme focuses on teaching children to identify and challenge any unhelpful thoughts and distorted perceptions of events, while helping children become more aware of their warning signs and angry feelings.
 With these, children learn how to work towards leading a fulfilling life without aggression through:

 Meanwhile, mindfulness helps children become more aware of their warning signs and to be comfortable with their angry thoughts.
 Therefore, children learn how to work towards leading a fulfilling life without aggression through: